Q code: Informal usage

 QSK – "I can hear you during my transmission" – refers to a particular mode of Morse code operating often called QSK operation (full break-in) in which the receiver is quickly enabled during the spaces between the dits and dahs, which allows another operator to interrupt transmissions.
 Many modern transceivers incorporate this function, sometimes referred to as full break-in as against semi-break-in in which there is a short delay before the transceiver goes to receive.

 QSY – "Change to transmission on another frequency"; colloquially, "move [=change address]".
 E.g., "When did GKB QSY from Northolt to Portishead?"

 QTH – "My location is "; colloquially in voice or writing, "location".
 E.g., "The OCF [antenna type] is an interesting build but at my QTH a disappointing performer."

 QTHR – "At the registered location "; chiefly British use.
 Historically, the location in the printed Callbook; modernly, "as given in online government records for my callsign".
 E.g., "You can contact me QTHR".

+QBL – “Quit Being a Lid”.
+QBL is used among amateur radio operators to indicate humor in their CW transmission.
+While QBL is generally used by a small subsection of operators who can properly decode, it is available to anyone.
+"Lid" is said to be short for "Literal Idiot".
+The QBL moniker has been adopted by some radio operators as a term of endearment, like the QBL Radio Club.

 German use during World War II

 During World War II, according to Bletchley Park’s General Report on Tunny, German radio teleprinter networks used Q-codes to establish and maintain circuit connections.

-In particular: QKP [ought to be 'QEP', not 'QKP' - the print in the source document isn't very clear] was to indicate the Lorenz cipher machine setting for each message and, QZZ to indicate that the daily key change was about to take place at the sender's station.
+In particular: QEP was to indicate the Lorenz cipher machine setting for each message and, QZZ to indicate that the daily key change was about to take place at the sender's station.